Geographic tongue: Epidemiology

-Geographic tongue is a common condition, affecting 2-3% of the adult general population, although other sources report a prevalence of up to 14%.
-It is one of the most common tongue disorders that occurs in children.
+Geographic tongue is a common condition, affecting 2-3% of the adult general population.
+Other sources report a prevalence of up to 14%.
+It is one of the most common tongue disorders that occur in children.
 The condition often starts in childhood, sometimes at an early age, but others report that the highest incidence occurs in the over 40 age group.
-Females are sometimes reported to be more commonly affected than males, in a 2:1 ratio, although others report that the gender distribution is equal.
+Females are sometimes reported to be more commonly affected than males, in a 2:1 ratio, Others report that the gender distribution is equal.

-Psoriasis

-A recent study has proven the link between geographic tongue (GT) and psoriasis - the presence of geographic tongue can be a predictor of psoriasis.
-Clinical manifestation of GT and psoriasis can be histologically similar, however a genetic link between the two has been pathogenically identified.
-Patients with generalised pustular psoriasis and GT both exhibit the c.115 +6T >C mutation in the IL36RN gene.
-Patients who have GT have been shown to experience a greater severity of psoriasis and have a less positive response to treatment.

 Manifestations in COVID-19 infection

-Many articles including case reports, case-series and cross-sectional studies have been done since the 2020 outbreak of COVID-19, causing a global pandemic.
-These studies have shown that approximately 20% of people with COVID-19 can present with mucosal manifestations in their oral cavities, including geographic tongue.
+Many articles, including case reports, case series, and cross-sectional studies, have been done since the 2020 outbreak of COVID-19 caused a global pandemic.
+These studies have shown that approximately 20% of people with COVID-19 may present with mucosal manifestations in their oral cavities, including geographic tongue.
 Geographic tongue may appear alongside the onset of the regular symptoms of COVID-19.

-Interleukin-6 (IL-6) is known to be an important biomarker in people with COVID-19 in relation to a cytokine storm where too many inflammatory cells which have a detrimental effect on organ systems throughout the body.
+Interleukin-6 (IL-6) is an important biomarker in people with COVID-19 in relation to a cytokine storm, a condition in which excessive inflammatory cells adversely affect organ systems throughout the body.
 Geographic tongue is associated with elevated levels of IL-6, which possibly helps explain the presentation in confirmed COVID-19 cases.
-This evidence is minimal and requires more studies and research to confirm these claims.
+This evidence is minimal and requires further study to confirm these claims.